Tel Aviv University: Alumni

-Tel Aviv University has long held significant ties to the Sackler family as evidenced by several schools and many endowed chairs being in their honor.
-As more has become known of the role of members of the Sackler family in the global opioid crisis, many including the Israeli Medical Association have called for the removal of the Sackler name from the Faculty of Medicine.
+Tel Aviv University held significant ties to the Sackler family.
+As more became known of the role of members of the Sackler family in the global opioid crisis, many including the Israel Medical Association called for the removal of the Sackler name from the Faculty of Medicine.
 As of November 2021, no members of the Sackler family served on the university's board of governors.
+In June 2023, the Sackler name was removed from the university's Faculty of Medicine.
+In November 2024, the university stripped the Sackler name from its international prize in biophysics.